Persimmon Wood: Pros and Cons

 Color and Grain

-Heartwood: Dark brown to black, often with streaks of lighter color.
+Heartwood: Dark brown to black, often with lighter streaks.

 Sapwood: Pale yellow to light brown, creating a striking contrast with the heartwood.